vuillaut/TechRadar/README.md

 - Metrics and measurements tailored to assess both technical aspects and research-oriented factors.

-- Capabilities to analyze and improve software quality throughout the research software lifecycle, from development to long-term sustainability.
+- Capabilities to analyze and improve research software quality throughout the research software lifecycle, from development to long-term sustainability.

 These tools aim to enhance the overall quality, reliability, and reusability of research software, ultimately contributing to the reproducibility and impact of scientific research.